IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 viewer.add_image(img, name='FluorescentCells', channel_axis=1)
 ```

-Napari will load the image as two layers, with the Z axis represented via the slider
+Napari will load the image as two coloured layers, with the Z axis represented via the slider
 at the bottom.
 :::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::